- Program Statement

 The Priority Referral Program (“PRP”) is open to academic staff, university staff, and limited employees without backup positions, who have appointments of 50% or greater, who have received notice of nonrenewal, “at-risk” notice, are laid off, or are terminated (this applies to limited employees only) due to program or budget changes.
-The PRP will continue until June 30, 2019, at which time it will be revisited in consultation with the Academic Staff Committee and University Staff Committee.
+Note: Employees who have received notice of non-renewal for reasons of unacceptable performance are not eligible for enrollment in this program.
+The PRP will continue until June 30, 2021, at which time it will be revisited in consultation with the Academic Staff Committee and University Staff Committee.

 - Program Details